 Here are our picks for best balance transfer cards available now:

-- Citi® Double Cash Card – 18 month BT offer: Best balance transfer card with rewards
+- Citi Double Cash® Card: Best balance transfer card with rewards

 - Citi® Diamond Preferred® Card: Longest 0% intro APR period (tie)

-- BankAmericard® Credit Card: Longest 0% intro APR period (tie)
+- BankAmericard® Credit Card: Long 0% intro APR period on balance transfers and purchases

-Enjoy 0% intro APR for 18 months on balance transfers made within first 4 months from date of account opening.
+Enjoy $200 cash back after spending $1,500 on purchases in the first 6 months.
+Plus get 0% intro APR for 18 months on balance transfers made within first 4 months from date of account opening.
 Earn 2% cash back on every purchases - that's 1% cash back when you buy and 1% cash back when you pay for those purchases. $0 A great option for earning double cash back on all purchases.
-Offer details accurate as of 9/6/23
+Offer details accurate as of 11/28/23

-Enjoy 0% intro APR for 18 months on balance transfers made within first 4 months from date of account opening.
+Enjoy $200 cash back after spending $1,500 on purchases in the first 6 months.
+Plus get 0% intro APR for 18 months on balance transfers made within first 4 months from date of account opening.

 Earn 2% cash back on every purchases - that's 1% cash back when you buy and 1% cash back when you pay for those purchases.